Culture of Hamilton, Ontario: Music

 Ronnie Hawkins came to Canada in 1958.
 His first gig was at the Golden Rail in Hamilton where he became an overnight success.
 It was a result of Hawkins success in Hamilton that he decided to move to Canada permanently.
 His career spans over five decades and 25 records.
 His hits include, "Forty Days", "Mary Lou", and "Hey Bo Diddley".
 Colonel Harold Kudlats, was given nickname "The Colonel" by Ronnie Hawkins.
 It was Kudlats who booked Ronnie Hawkins and the Hawks in Hamilton for the first time.
 He has worked with acts Fats Domino, Duke Ellington & Louis Armstrong.
 Kudlats later went on to become agent for Levon Helm and The Band.
 He is also the Eugene Levy's uncle.
 Also in 1958, Conway Twitty, singer-songwriter and his band were in town and were playing at the Flamingo Lounge where Hamilton Place is located today.
 Legend has it that the drummer, Jack Nance, wrote "It's Only Make Believe" between sets, although another story puts them at the nearby Fischer Hotel.
 The song was recorded in 1958 and became the first of nine Top 40 hits for Twitty, selling eight million copies.

-The Hamilton region has produced a number of talented musical artists over the years.
-Some of these include King Biscuit Boy (Canadian blues musician), Steve Negas (drummer for progressive rock band Saga), Skip Prokop (drummer and band leader for Lighthouse + The Paupers), Stan Rogers (Canadian folk singer), Neil Peart (drummer and lyricist for the progressive rock band Rush (Hagersville, ON)), Lorraine Segato (lead vocalist for 1980s pop group Parachute Club), Ian Thomas (singer/ songwriter), Jackie Washington (legendary Canadian blues singer) and Tom Wilson (veteran of the Canadian music scene).
+The Hamilton region has produced several talented musical artists over the years.
+Some of these include King Biscuit Boy (Canadian blues musician), Steve Negas (drummer for progressive rock band Saga), Skip Prokop (drummer and band leader for Lighthouse + The Paupers), Stan Rogers (Canadian folk singer), Neil Peart (drummer and lyricist for the progressive rock band Rush (Hagersville, ON)), Lorraine Segato (lead vocalist for 1980s pop group Parachute Club), Ian Thomas (singer/ songwriter), Jackie Washington (legendary Canadian blues singer), and Tom Wilson (veteran of the Canadian music scene).